Manitoba cabinet shuffle reframes health portfolio, brings back former Pallister cabinet member

 Eileen Clarke is returning to cabinet as Minister of Municipal Relations – a ministry she had held previously.
 In July, Clarke had stepped down as Indigenous and Northern Affairs Minister under former Premier Brian Pallister's government following controversial comments Pallister had made about colonial settlers.

+Clarke said, at the time of her resignation she did not anticipate to be asked to join cabinet again.

+"For the premier to invite me back into Cabinet was really a great day," she said, adding she has a good relationship with Stefanson.

-Among the changes, Minister Cliff Cullen has been replaced by Wayne Ewasko as Minister of Education and Early Childhood Learning.
+Among the other changes to cabinet, Minister Cliff Cullen has been replaced by Wayne Ewasko as Minister of Education and Early Childhood Learning.
 Cullen will now take on the role of Deputy Premier and Minister of Economic Development, Investment, and Trade.

 'REFRAMED HEALTH PORTFOLIO'